 When a system is compromised and passwords stolen, the thing that causes the most grief is when the stolen password can be used for more than one system.
 A user that has accounts on many different computers and gets his/her shared password stolen will allow the intruders to easily cross administrative domains and further compromise other systems.

-To login to a system and then continue from that system to a third (as illustrated below) should be avoided.
+To minimize risk, logging into one system and then continuing from that system to a another (as illustrated below) should be avoided.

 When logging into a system, please read the "last login" information and verify that it matches your last login to the system.
 If it does not match, someone else might be using your account.